Parkdale Branch Accessible Door Out of Order

 • The goal of advocacy is to promote awareness of the impact and value of public libraries.
 Our efforts in Hamilton are naturally focused on the impact and value HPL has on our community.

-• HPL has a long history of nurturing as wide a support as possible.
+• HPL has a long history of nurturing the broadest support possible.
 In the process of advocating for HPL, we will focus on the positive merits of our value and avoid criticism of individuals not sharing our perspective.

 • Where appropriate, HPL will participate in advocacy efforts with provincial and national library organizations.
 We will partner with the library community to support independent research that improves and deepens our understanding about the impact of libraries and the best practices to achieve that impact.

-• The timing and nature of our advocacy will be careful to avoid the appearance that we are endorsing a specific candidate or political party.
+• The timing and nature of our advocacy will be considered to avoid the appearance that we are endorsing a specific candidate or political party.

 • In general, HPL’s formal advocacy efforts will focus on issues that are related to our mission as a public library.
 For example, efforts to influence the Ontario and Canadian governments will focus on funding or legislation that impact public libraries or libraries in general.
 This, however, does not in any way preclude HPL from participating in or supporting awareness campaigns on issues consistent with our values of respect and inclusion, or, in general, support of issues related to health and wellness and democratic participation.